grauds/clematis.doc/docs/clematis-explained/testing/cosmic.md

 ## A Shallow Test

-To test a component in isolation it is enough to utilize the following template:
+To test a component in isolation, it is enough to utilize the following template:

 ````typescript jsx
 import { describe, it, expect } from 'vitest';